Tanzania

 Jessica Shell is a radiologic technologist registered with the ARRT in General Diagnostics, Computer Tomography, and Magnetic Resonance Imaging.
 She has practiced as a traveling technologist for several years and continues to work in various areas and clinical settings across the United States as an MRI Applications Specialist.
 In February of 2018, Jessica traveled to Dar es Salaam to help support the RAD-AID Tanzania Program’s effort and support for global outreach at Aga Khan Hospital.
 Jessica returned to Dar es Salaam in October 2019 to work with the MRI department at Muhimbili National Hospital and again traveled to Moshi in May 2022 to work with the MRI department at KCMC.
 Jessica has a strong passion and dedication to the field of radiology as well as global support which continues to aid in achieving her goals to support the RAD-AID Tanzania Program team.

-Assistant Program Manager, RAD-AID Tanzania
+Associate Program Manager, RAD-AID Tanzania